Hamza akl Hamieh

-Hamza akl Hamieh (known simply as 'Hamza') was born in Taraiyya,Baalbek, Lebanon, in 1954 and died on 1 February 2018.
-In his twenties, he became a follower of Shi'ite religious leader, Imam Musa al-Sadr.
-He gained notoriety as a prolific aircraft hijacker, completing at least six hijackings between 1979 and 1982, with his most notable being the hijacking of Kuwait Airways 561 in Beirut on February 24, 1982.
-Just 79 days earlier, he had completed the second longest hijacking in history, after commandeering Libyan Arab Airlines 727 in midair between Zurich and Tripoli, flying 6,000 miles with multiple stops throughout Europe and the Middle East before landing in Lebanon three days later.
+Hamza akl Hamieh (1954 – 1 February 2018), known simply as 'Hamza', was a Lebanese militant and aircraft hijacker.

-In 1984, Hamza was appointed military commander of the Lebanese Shi'ite political movement Afwaj al Muqawimal al Lubnaniya (Lebanese Resistance Regiments). until his death, he resided in Lebanon, and was interviewed in Beirut in November 2014.
+In 1984, Hamza was appointed military commander of the Lebanese Shi'ite political movement Afwaj al Muqawimal al Lubnaniya (Lebanese Resistance Regiments).

+Early life

+Hamza Akl Hamieh was born in Taraya, Baalbek, Lebanon.
+In his twenties, he became a follower of the Shi'ite religious leader, Imam Musa al-Sadr.

 Militant career

-According to Hamza Akl Hamieh, he early volunteered for the Amal youth movement which "helped him to reach the state of mind in which he eventually joined the Hezbollah."
-At the age of approximately twenty, he joined the leftist Muslim side of the Lebanese Civil War in Beirut.
-And in 1978 he fought the Israeli invasion.
+According to Hamza Akl Hamieh, he volunteered at a young age for the Amal Movement, which he said helped shape the mindset that later led him to join Hezbollah.
+At around the age of twenty, he joined the leftist Muslim factions during the Lebanese Civil War in Beirut, and later fought against the Israeli invasion of Lebanon (1978).

-He became popular among young Shi'ites while he hijacked 6 planes in response to the disappearance of Musa al Sadr.
-Starting in 1979 with his "Sons of Musa al Sadr brigade" and ending on February 24, 1982, with the hijacking of the Kuwait Airways 561 flight.
+He carried out at least six aircraft hijackings between 1979 and 1982, reportedly in response to the disappearance of Musa al-Sadr.
+Beginning in 1979 with his "Sons of Musa al-Sadr brigade", he became known among young Shi'ites, and his activities culminated in the hijacking of Kuwait Airways Flight 561 in Beirut on 24 February 1982.

 Just 79 days earlier, he had completed the second longest hijacking in history, after commandeering Libyan Arab Airlines 727 in midair between Zurich and Tripoli, flying 6,000 miles with multiple stops throughout Europe and the Middle East before landing in Lebanon three days later.

-As an Amal commander in the early 1980's Hamieh led many operations against the Multinational Force in Lebanon.
+As an Amal commander in the early 1980s Hamieh led many operations against the Multinational Force in Lebanon.
 Including the 1983 barracks bombings that killed 241 US military personnel and an attack in January 1984 on airport positions.